javascript-tutorial/en.javascript.info/1-js/09-classes/02-class-inheritance/article.md

     - So it's not safe to copy a method with `super` from one object to another.

 Also:
-- Arrow functions don't have own `this` or `super`, so they transparently fit into the surrounding context.
+- Arrow functions don't have their own `this` or `super`, so they transparently fit into the surrounding context.